infitx-org/participation-tool-docs/md-docs/PM4ML_Docs/DeployingDockerComposePayment.md

-# Deploying Docker Compose Payment Manager
+# Deploying Payment Manager

-## Objective
-Deploy the Payment Manager using Docker Compose to enable seamless integration with the Mojaloop system, ensuring secure and reliable payment processing.

----
+This section provides step-by-step guidance for deploying the **Payment Manager** using **Docker Compose**, a lightweight tool for orchestrating containerized services.
+This method enables DFSPs to quickly stand up the Payment Manager stack for integration with the Mojaloop system, supporting secure, configurable deployments suitable for development, testing, or small-scale production use.
+While this guide focuses on Docker Compose, it also serves as a reference for adapting the deployment to other container platforms such as Docker Swarm.

 ## Prerequisites
 Before deploying the Payment Manager using Docker Compose, ensure the following requirements are met: